The-Blockchain-Company/bcc-node/STYLE.md

 Principles
 ----------
-* The prijen goal is readability/maintainability with performance as a close second.
+* The primary goal is readability/maintainability with performance as a close second.
 * Always use types to clarify intent and make invalid states unrepresentable.
 * Use type signatures as compiler checked documentation.
 * Break up large functions into smaller sub functions.